 It is highly recommended that you take the licensing exam as soon as possible after the completion of the 60-hour course.
 The material will still be fresh in your mind, especially if you completed exam prep.

 The test is administered by an independent company, PSI Examination Services.
-They have testing centers in various locations across Iowa so you should be able to find one near you, even if you take the course online.
+They have testing centers in three locations across Iowa.
+You can also take the exam online through PSI which will be proctored live by a virtual test administrator.
 The licensing exam costs $95 each time you take it.
 There is no limit to the number of times you can take the exam.

 What Does the Exam Look Like?